Do Chase Your Tail! Missing Key Aspects Augmentation in Textual Vulnerability Descriptions of Long-tail Software through Feature Inference: formative study

 By plainly applying LLMs on augmentation, the generative prediction performance of long-tail software is still unsatisfying.
 In the same experimental settings as described in Section~\ref{sec:setup}, Figure \ref{fig_inf} shows that the generative prediction performance of long-tail software is overall subpar compared to non-long-tail software.
 Moreover, the disparity in BERTscore between different types of software is notably more pronounced in the generative prediction than classification-based prediction.
 These observations underscore significant challenges posed by generative prediction for long-tail software.

 It is broadly discussed that the prompt engineering will greatly affect the task performance of LLMs~\cite{DBLP:journals/corr/abs-2303-18223,DBLP:conf/nips/Wei0SBIXCLZ22,DBLP:conf/nips/KojimaGRMI22}.
 Also, integrating external knowledge into the LLM-based frameworks can also boost the performance depending on the task~\cite{DBLP:conf/icse/DengXYZY024,DBLP:conf/icse/FengC24,DBLP:conf/acl/ShapiraZG23}.
-Moreover, by observing the fail cases (incorrect key aspect and hallucinatory explanation) of generative prediction of long-tail software, we find that the software features are prone to being overlooked by LLMs.
-Above all, to fully utilize the findings obtained from the formative study, we carefully design a novel framework to augment missing key aspects based on software features as follows.
+In particular, by observing the fail cases (incorrect key aspect and hallucinatory explanation) of generative prediction of long-tail software, we find that the software features are prone to being overlooked by LLMs.
+Therefore, software features is essential for improving the reasoning process, especially for long-tail software.
+We will delve into the definition and analysis of software features, highlighting their importance in enhancing the accuracy and coverage of LLM predictions.